 Custom built barbecues were made popular back in the fifties, before mass-produced gas and charcoal grills took over the market, but people have become increasingly interested in building barbecues of their own.

+Before buying lumber and cement, you need a good idea of what you want in a backyard cooker.
 You can build a simple grill or a combination grill and smoker.
 Do you want something that's little more than a fire pit or do you want a fully functional gas grill that would put to shame any standalone on the market?

-However, if you want to go with a gas grill set up, I would suggest purchasing a gas grill insert built for outdoor use.
+If you want to go with a gas grill setup, though, you may want to purchase a gas grill insert built for outdoor use.
 You can find these in many stores or order them online.
 They will probably come with plans to help you put it together.

-The gas grill inserts usually come in plans drop in or slide in models.
+The gas grill inserts usually come in drop-in or slide-in models.
 This requires a pretty simple structure to hold the grill in place.

 - Utility: Make your barbecue more than a barbecue.
 A well-designed barbecue will do more than cook food.
-Plan on being able to use your outdoor kitchen storage and table space year round.
+Plan on being able to use your outdoor kitchen storage and table space year-round.

 - Weather: Build your barbecue to withstand the elements particular to your part of the world.
 You want your barbecue to last, so a good enclosure is a must.
-Consult with local building experts to choose the right kind of stone, brick, and other materials that can take your climates punishments.
+Consult with local building experts to choose the right kind of stone, brick and other materials that can take your climate's punishments.